expenture/Expense/README.md

 The `status` of the error object is the HTTP code.
 The `code` is an error code and the `message` is a friendly error message.
 Common `code`s are:

 - `bad_attributes` - The request attributes is invalid.

+> Note: OAuth APIs does not follow this convention, they sticks to the [OAuth 2.0 Spec](https://tools.ietf.org/html/rfc6749#section-4.2.2.1) instead.

 #### Value Unit